On fixed gain recursive estimators with discontinuity in the parameters: -mixing and conditional -mixing

-In the case of a single stochastic process (which corresponds to the case where the parameter set $D$ is a singleton) we apply the terminology ``L-mixing process of order $r$'' and ``L-mixing process''.
+In the case of a single stochastic process (which corresponds to the case where the parameter set $D$ is a singleton) we apply the terminology ``$L$-mixing process of order $r$'' and ``$L$-mixing process''.

-\begin{remark} {\rm The L-mixing property shows remarkable stability under various operations, this is why it proved to be a versatile tool in the analysis of stochastic systems, see \cite{laci2,laci3,laci4,laci5,laci6,laci7,q}.
+\begin{remark} {\rm The $L$-mixing property shows remarkable stability under various operations, this is why it proved to be a versatile tool in the analysis of stochastic systems, see \cite{laci2,laci3,laci4,laci5,laci6,laci7,q}.
 If $F$ is a Lipschitz function and $X_t(\theta)$ is ULM-$r$ then $F(X_t(\theta))$ is also ULM-$r$, by \eqref{dirk} in Lemma \ref{mall} below.
-Actually, if $F$ is such that $|F(x)-F(y)|\leq K(\max\{|x|,|y|\})|x-y|$ for all $x,y\in\mathbb{R}$ with a polynomial function $K$ then $F(X_t(\theta))$ is uniformly L-mixing whenever $X_t(\theta)$ is, see Proposition 2.4 of \cite{q}.
-Stable linear filters also preserve the L-mixing property, see \cite{laci1}.
-Proving that $F(X_t(\theta))$ is L-mixing for discontinuous $F$ is more delicate, see Section \ref{negy} for helpful techniques.
+Actually, if $F$ is such that $|F(x)-F(y)|\leq K(1+|x|^k+|y|^k)|x-y|$ for all $x,y\in\mathbb{R}$ with some $k,K>0$ then $F(X_t(\theta))$ is uniformly $L$-mixing whenever $X_t(\theta)$ is, see Proposition 2.4 of \cite{q}.
+Stable linear filters also preserve the $L$-mixing property, see \cite{laci1}.
+Proving that $F(X_t(\theta))$ is $L$-mixing for discontinuous $F$ is more delicate, see Section \ref{negy} for helpful techniques.

 Other mixing conditions could alternatively be used.
 Some of these are inherited by arbitrary measurable functions of the respective processes (e.g. $\phi$-mixing, see Section 7.2 of \cite{ethier}).
-However, they are considerably difficult to verify while L-mixing (and its conditional version to be defined below) is relatively simple to check, see also the related remarks on page 2129 of \cite{laci7}.} \end{remark}
+However, they are considerably difficult to verify while $L$-mixing (and its conditional version to be defined below) is relatively simple to check, see also the related remarks on page 2129 of \cite{laci7}.} \end{remark}

 Recall that, for any family $Z_i$, $i\in I$ of real-valued random variables, $\mathrm{ess.}\sup_{i\in I} Z_i$ denotes a random variable that is an almost sure upper bound for each $Z_i$ and it is a.s. smaller than or equal to any other such bound.
 Such an object is known to exist, independently of the cardinality of $I$, and it is a.s. unique, see e.g. Proposition VI.1.1. of \cite{neveu}.